lhkwok9/MARL-DMFB-main/README.md

 A cooperative multi-agent reinforcement learning framework for droplet routing for droplet routing in DMFB

 ## Log
+- Aug 29
+    - scan through and understand the code
+    - trial run

-- 03/09
+- Sept 3
     - upload code
-    - make to do list
+    - make to-do list
+    - try env.render
+    - add line 200-211 in dmfb.py

-## To do list
+## To-do list
-- [ ] animate the environment
+- [x] animate the environment
-- [ ] use keyboard to control the droplet
-- [ ] spawn droplets at the edge of the chip
+- [x] spawn droplets at the edge of the chip
 - [ ] implement CRNN_Attention

 ## Train model